Chutney (1 Tablespoon) and English Besan Chilla (1 Piece)

 How to consume chutney, english besan chilla without glucose spikes

-Consider reducing the portion size of chutney and besan chilla to minimize the carbohydrate load in a single sitting.
+Reduce the portion size of the chutney and besan chilla to limit the amount of carbohydrates consumed at one time.

 Choose Whole Grains